lakshmimj-03/UR3-PickPlace-MoveIt-Gazebo/README.md

 ## Introduction

 This package provides a comprehensive simulation of a Universal Robots UR3 robot performing pick and place operations.
-The simulation focuses on smooth, realistic robot movements and proper visualization of object manipulation without requiring a full physics simulation environment like Gazebo.
+The simulation focuses on smooth, realistic robot movements and proper visualization of object manipulation

 The implementation demonstrates:
 - Direct control of robot joint positions